jbristowe/writing/the-gold-standard-in-dotnet-development.md

 [Insert AngularTemplateRun]

 The Angular/React templates in ASP.NET Core 2.0 are meant get .NET developers to a good starting point with SPA projects and includes abstractions to fast-track newcomers.
 Like any other project templates, these new SPA templates aren't required, but rather helpful.
-Development teams can always build two separate projects - a fully front-end SPA web app with JS frameworks and an ASP.NET WebAPI project serving up data from the backend.
+Development teams can always build two separate projects - a fully front-end SPA web app with JavaScript frameworks and an ASP.NET WebAPI project serving up data from the backend.
 ASP.NET is quite happy in this role and will support APIs for a variety of client apps.
-But most modern SPA/JS web apps need a lot of orchestration - configuring services, bundlers and managing dependencies.
+But most modern SPA/JavaScript web apps need a lot of orchestration - configuring services, bundlers and managing dependencies.
 This wild-west approach may be intimidating for many .NET developers and this is where the ASP.NET Core 2.0 Angular/React templates comes in - they have pre-configured front-end tooling and hook up a bunch of things for developers behind the scenes.

 Here's a handful of benefits that come with the SPA templates in ASP.NET Core 2.0:

-* Support for server-side pre-rendering of JS components | Embeds NodeJS in ASP.NET runtime hosting
+* Support for server-side pre-rendering of JavaScript components | Embeds NodeJS in ASP.NET runtime hosting
-* Webpack Hot Module Replacement | Speeds up dev/test cycles by automatically refreshing components on TS/JS/CSS edits
+* Webpack Hot Module Replacement | Speeds up dev/test cycles by automatically refreshing components on TypeScript/JavaScript/CSS edits
 * Node Module dependency management | All of what Angular/React need are referenced and managed
 * Webpack integration is built-in | Does bundling, minification and TypeScript compilation

 ### Telerik UI for Web

-As you can see, modern ASP.NET comes in variety of flavors - developers can mix/match server side C# with client-side JS.
+As you can see, modern ASP.NET comes in variety of flavors - developers can mix/match server side C# with client-side JavaScript.
 One thing stays true though - web apps need polished UI to stand out and developers should not reinvent the wheel.
 Telerik offers various UI suites for lighting up your web apps, no matter how you build them:

 * [Telerik UI for ASP.NET AJAX](https://telerik.com/aspnet-ajax) - for WebForms apps
 * [Telerik UI for ASP.NET MVC](https://telerik.com/aspnet-mvc) - for traditional MVC web apps